 Everyone loves a good blueberry muffin, so when you make these Simple Vegan Lemon Blueberry Muffins, everyone will love you!
 They're full of yummy blueberries, but also have a lovely lemon tang and despite being made with no eggs, are super fluffy and wonderful to eat for breakfast or a snack!

 These simple muffins are so easy to make, and would be a perfect introduction to baking for your kiddos.
 Measuring, pouring and mixing are all fun, especially when there are muffins to eat at the end!
 And as this recipe is eggless, and dairy free it's safe to lick the bowl as well as being safe for many allergies.
-And once you've made these muffins you might want to try out other variations such as our yummy Vegan Raspberry Muffins or even Easy Savoury Vegan Spinach Muffins!
+And once you've made these muffins you might want to try out other variations such as my yummy Vegan Raspberry Muffins or even Easy Savoury Vegan Spinach Muffins!
+If you were feeling extra fancy, you could hollow these muffins out and fill them with vegan lemon curd and maybe top with Dairy Free Cream Cheese Frosting with a few extra blueberries on top!

 🍋Key Ingredients